West Haddon

 West Haddon is a village in West Northamptonshire, England about 11 mi north-west of Northampton and 7 mi east of Rugby and just off the A428 road which by-passes the village.
 The population of civil parish was 1,718 at the 2011 Census.
 The villages of West Haddon and Crick were by-passed by the A428 main road from Rugby to Northampton when the Daventry International Rail Freight Terminal (DIRFT) was built in 1996 near junction 18 of the M1 Motorway, 3 mi west of the village.

 History

 The name 'Haddon' means 'hill which is heathy'.
+‘West’ to distinguish from East Haddon.

 The fields of West Haddon were the location for an enclosure riot in 1765.
 An advertisement was made in the county newspaper for a football game that was to be played in those fields.
 The football game was a means to assemble a mob which tore down fences and burned them, protesting against the laws that were then being enacted that allowed wealthy landowners to lay claim to land that was once public land.